Hi, everyone! I'm back with another story - this one mine, though.

 Nervously, he glanced down at the girl standing awkwardly in the middle of the room.
-Well, if it really was necessary, he'd just have to do it, didn't he?
-Genrou sighed; he knew she'd bring him nothing but trouble.
+Well, he supposed Koji was right, she did need different clothes.
+He would just have to suck it up and do it, wouldn't he?

 To say he was surprised was not enough.